-Japan uses the restrictions on the sale or use of specific products, including health products such as medical devices, pharmaceutical products, agricultural products and chemicals.
+Japan uses restrictions on the sale or use of specific products, including health products such as medical devices, pharmaceutical products, agricultural products and chemicals.

-Usage of certain chemicals and other additives in foods and cosmetics strictly regulated and adheres to the "positive list".
+The use of certain chemicals and other additives in foods and cosmetics is strictly regulated and adheres to the "positive list".

-Since July 27th 2005 Japan has prohibited imports of live animals and products thereof intended for use as a pedigree material from certain countries, including Russia.
-Also in 2007 embargo of venison, pork, beef and lamb was imposed.
+Since July 27th 2005, Japan has prohibited the import of live animals and products thereof intended for use as pedigree material from certain countries, including Russia.
+In 2007 an embargo of venison, pork, beef and lamb was imposed.

-Another type of the Japan's prohibitions is sanction one: import from Crimea and Sevastopol are restricted for indefinite term.
+Another type of prohibition is a sanction: imports from Crimea and Sevastopol are restricted for an indefinite term.

-Conclusion.
-Japan doesn't use the same number of discriminating barriers for Russian products as China.
-But we have to notice that Japan's partners such as the USA, Australia, Germany, the Republic of Korea etc. keep a lot of attention on informing national producers about Japanese specific regulation via exim banks and chambers of commerce, and by financing Research Centers of Japan.
-Thus, Russian exporters will face hard competition with foreign producers, which are entrenched on the marker apart from Japanese producers.
+In conclusion, Japan does not use the same number of discriminating barriers for Russian products as China, however, Japan's partners such as the USA, Australia, Germany, Rep. of Korea pay a lot of attention to informing national producers about Japanese specific regulation via exim banks and chambers of commerce, and by financing Research Centers of Japan.
+Thus, Russian exporters face stiff competition with foreign producers, which are entrenched on the market, in addition to Japanese producers.